leighmacdonald/bd-api/README.md

 Simple api that provides a caching proxy for fetching various TF2 related data points from 3rd party apis and scraped site data.

 ## SourceBans scraper

 The scraper functionality is currently designed to work via establishing a socks5 proxy over ssh (`ssh -D`).
 The scraper cycles through all the configured ssh endpoints when making requests.

+## API

+For more detailed info on the api requests/responses, please check out the [API docs](docs/API.md)

 ## Configuration

 Config can be set using either the config file or environment vars.
 There are no cli args supported currently.